 Patenting their design for the sickle bar-lowering mechanism on this mower in 1895, the Milwaukee Harvester Company built the machine seen here sometime around the turn of the twentieth century.1 In order to use this mower to cut hay, a farmer would hook it up to a team of two horses or to a tractor which would pull the mower forward.
 The farmer would then lower the sickle bar (or knife) so that it was nearly parallel to the ground at the desired height from the ground’s surface.
 As the horses pulled the mower forward, the guards (or teeth or fingers) guided the hay to triangular cutting blades that ran along the length of the sickle bar.
 The blades, connected to the oscillating sickle bar, moved from side to side as they cut.
 As these moving blades cut the hay, the hay would fall to the ground.
 To see video of a similar mower in action, and to get a better feel for the looks and sounds of the mowing process, click here.
 The farmer or his children or hired hands would then rake the hay into piles with a horse-drawn hay rake and gather it up using pitch forks and a wagon (or a mechanical hay loader) for storage and for future use as animal feed.

-the cog and chain mechanism that was a
+This 1901 Farm Implements ad praises the cog and chain mechanism that was a recent addition to the No. 5 mower. |

 A mower like the one here was a welcome addition to the North American prairie farm during the end of the nineteenth and beginning of the twentieth century.
 Before the mid-1800s, farmers cut hay by walking through the field and swinging a scythe or sickle back and forth.
 It was hard, time-consuming work.
 By the 1830s, a handful of inventive men such as Obed Hussey were developing some mildly effective mowing machines to help with this process, paving the way for future experimentation.
 In place of humans, horses became the source of power for cutting hay, pulling these mowers across the fields.
 By the 1870s and 1880s, several individuals were developing even more effective mower designs and mechanisms, and more and more farmers on the prairie were making the change from handheld sickle to horse-drawn mower.
 It was probably sometime around the turn of the century that a farmer first acquired the mower displayed here.
 Initially rigged for horses, the tongue attached to this mower was adjusted at some point to be attached to a tractor.